infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### Where can I define global typography for all my blocks/components?

+You can follow the instructions given in [this chapter](writing-styles).

 ### Can I make a component with WP_Query logic in it?

 ### Do I need to make components for all my blocks?